easytarget/microPyEZfonts/Unicode/README.md

 Instead; this is a guide to producing a custom font pack with just the characters and symbols *you* need for *your* project.

-# A WORK IN PROGRESS
-I am currently finalising the tooling and preparing examples.

 ## Unicode font sources:
 Two Unicode font sets are provided here:
 * [efont](https://openlab.ring.gr.jp/efont/)